UAE: Heavy rains, thunderstorms this week; expert explains unstable weather forecast

 The initiative is expected to boost public transport usage

-While the UAE is getting ready for challenging weather conditions commencing Wednesday, the impending scenario isn’t anticipated to be the same as the rainfall encountered on April 16, an expert has said.
+While the UAE is getting ready for challenging weather conditions commencing Wednesday, the impending scenario is not anticipated to be the same as the rainfall encountered on April 16, an expert has said.

 The days ahead will witness moderate to heavy rainfall over scattered areas, occasionally accompanied by lightning and thunder, with a probability of hail, said Dr Ahmed Habib, a weather specialist at the National Centre of Meteorology (NCM).